 Tüyap Fair Convention & Congress Center, Büyükçekmece, Istanbul

-Under the management and responsibility of the Turkish Armed Forces Foundation, the 15th edition of IDEF will be held in April 2021 (dates TBC) at the Tüyap Fair Convention and Congress Center in Büyükçekmece, Istanbul.
+Under the management and responsibility of the Turkish Armed Forces Foundation, the 15th edition of IDEF will be held in from 25 to 28 May 2021 at the Tüyap Fair Convention and Congress Center in Büyükçekmece, Istanbul.

 Across an exhibition surface of 120,000 square meters, IDEF trade show enables a wide range of exhibition possibilities, through a large scope of fields: naval, land, security, aviation & aerospace, transportation and logistic support activities.

 P&C International has been officially appointed by the show organizers to coordinate US companies at IDEF 2021.